 To ultimately support artists, Spotify announced a series of updates to its Loud & Clear initiative, which are aimed at providing even more transparency and insight into how royalties are generated and distributed.

-One of the key updates is the launch of a new royalty calculator tool, which enables artists and rights holders to estimate their potential earnings based on various factors, such as the number of streams and territories where their music is played.
+One of the key updates of the Stream On event is the launch of a new royalty calculator tool, which enables artists and rights holders to estimate their potential earnings based on various factors, such as the number of streams and territories where their music is played.

 Another update is the expansion of Spotify’s songwriter, and producer credits feature, providing greater recognition and attribution for the individuals behind the music, helping to ensure that they are properly credited and compensated for their work.
 Spotify has also updated its user-centric payment model pilot, which aims to ensure that royalties are paid based on the actual listening behaviour of each user rather than the overall pool of streams.